Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 * Be sure to use supports when printing the base, especially for the 2 rectangular openings.
 * The battery goes though both foam inserts.
 Everything else rests on top of the first insert.
+* I use a BatteryTender to charge the battery.
+I built a cable with the standard "split" connector on one side and PowerPole connectors on the other to allow the battery to be charged without removing it by using the side connector.

 ## Operation